SixArm/mast-cell-help/topics/ferroptosis/index.md

 Researchers are exploring the potential for therapeutic interventions that can modulate ferroptosis to treat these conditions.
 This includes the development of drugs that target specific pathways involved in ferroptosis, such as inhibitors of lipid peroxidation or iron chelators to reduce iron availability.

-Key aspects:
+**Key aspects**:

-* Lipid Peroxidation: Ferroptosis involves the oxidative damage of lipids, specifically the peroxidation of polyunsaturated fatty acids in cell membranes.
+* **Lipid Peroxidation**: Ferroptosis involves the oxidative damage of lipids, specifically the peroxidation of polyunsaturated fatty acids in cell membranes.
 This process generates toxic lipid molecules known as lipid peroxides.

-* Iron Dependence: Iron plays a crucial role in ferroptosis.
+* **Iron Dependence**: Iron plays a crucial role in ferroptosis.
 The presence of iron promotes the production of reactive oxygen species (ROS) that contribute to lipid peroxidation and ultimately cell damage.

-* Glutathione Depletion: Glutathione is an important antioxidant that helps protect cells from oxidative stress.
+* **Glutathione Depletion**: Glutathione is an important antioxidant that helps protect cells from oxidative stress.
 In ferroptosis, there is a depletion of glutathione, which reduces the cell's ability to neutralize ROS and protect against lipid peroxidation.

-* Glutathione Peroxidase 4 (GPX4): GPX4 is an enzyme that plays a key role in protecting cells from lipid peroxidation.
+* **Glutathione Peroxidase 4 (GPX4)**: GPX4 is an enzyme that plays a key role in protecting cells from lipid peroxidation.
 In ferroptosis, GPX4 activity is inhibited or reduced, contributing to the accumulation of lipid peroxides.

-* Inhibition of System Xc-: System Xc- is a cellular transporter that imports cystine (a precursor to glutathione) into cells in exchange for glutamate.
+* **Inhibition of System Xc-**: System Xc- is a cellular transporter that imports cystine (a precursor to glutathione) into cells in exchange for glutamate.
 Inhibiting this system can reduce the availability of cystine and glutathione, further promoting ferroptosis.